alvinchirchir/wk-name-search/README.md

 ```
 5. The wk-name-search server should now be running at `http://localhost:<DYNAMIC_PORT>`.
 For example from the above we can access the server from `http://localhost:30560`
-6. Additionally we can use grafana to visually see the metrics scrapped by prometheus.
+6. Additionally we can access grafana to visually see the metrics scrapped by prometheus.
 Follow the steps below to view analytics.

 ###### Accessing Grafana
 1. Access the Grafana dashboard by entering the URL http://localhost:<DYNAMIC_PORT> in your web browser.
 For example, if the Grafana service is running locally on port 31763, the URL would be http://localhost:31763.